open-simh/.github/docs/simdocs/pdp10_doc.md

 The VFU file for optical VFUs has the following format:

   - \# anything - a comment

   - ; anything - alternate comment

--   ! anything - also a comment
+  - \! anything - also a comment

--   ll:\
+  - ll:
     Defines the line number ll (decimal) to have no channels punched

--   ll: c1 c2\...\
+  - ll: c1 c2...
     Defines line ll to have channel(s) c1 c2 (decimal) punched.
 Channels are 1-12